amwebexpert/chrome-extensions-collection/coding-guide-helper/public/markdowns/common-react-patterns.md

 For more detailed information on the benefits of using early returns in your code, you can refer to these resources:
 - [The Early Return Pattern in JavaScript](https://gomakethings.com/the-early-return-pattern-in-javascript/)

-Here’s an improved version of the English texts for your examples:

----

 ## Prefer Breaking Down `<GodComponents />` into Subcomponents